 Dolly Sods Wilderness

 Dolly Sods Wilderness is an amazing part of Wild, Wonderful West Virginia.
-While you can drive through the area and still see a lot of its beauty, there are also several options for hiking or backpacking (though there are restrictions about where you can camp).
+While you can drive through the area and still see a lot of its beauty, there are also several 50 miles of trails for hiking or backpacking.
 Bear Rocks is the number one place to stop, and you’ll easily see the parking pull-off.
 Rather obviously, this is a rocky area, and you can walk out to the edge of the rocks to take pictures of the view or to pretend you’re falling.
 Just be careful not to actually fall as there are some massive drops.
-This is also near the start of a few different trails.

 Seneca Rocks State Park

 Seneca Rocks is a beautiful spot to visit that’s popular with rock climbers (for obvious reasons).
 For those are hoping to learn about rock climbing, there are classes here to learn, but if that’s not to your taste, you can hike, bike, or ride horses.
 A loop trail near the visitor center will also take you to an overlook where you can get a good look at the rocks without doing anything too strenuous.
 Nearby, you’ll also be able to visit either Seneca or Smoke Hole Caverns where you can take a tour through some amazing caves.
 If you’re especially interested in activities near Seneca Rocks, you have the option to stay around here and do Blackwater Falls as a day-trip instead.